danielabar/meblog/src/markdown/dependabot-secrets.md

 ![Github List Depbot Secrets](../images/github-list-depbot-secrets.png "Github List Depbot Secrets")

 In the example above, the Dependabot PRs will now have access to `SOME_SECRET`.
 After specifying all the actual secrets needed, re-run the failed Dependabot checks and this time they should pass.

+## Conclusion

+This post has covered a simple reason why your Dependabot PRs may be failing required checks on Github, and how to fix it by configuring secrets specifically for Dependabot.